D1738B05-F48E-4155-75456361E3B819C9

 Religious Studies website

-To begin a concentration in Russian studies, students should take First-Term Russian (RUSSN 110) unless they have studied Russian earlier, in which case contact the chair of Russian studies.
-Other options that count toward the major are Introduction to Russian Studies (RSNST 100), or Early Russian History (RSNST/HIST 221).
-You are encouraged to talk with the chair of Russian studies in your first semester.
+To begin a concentration in Russian Studies, students should take First-Term Russian (RUSSN-110) unless they have previously studied the Russian language.
+In that case, they should contact the Director of the Russian Studies Program for placement information.
+Other options that count toward the major are Introduction to Russian Studies (RSNST-100, RSNST-105, or RSNST-107, depending on the semester) and Early Russian History (RSNST/HIST-221).
+You are encouraged to talk with the Director of the Russian Studies Program in your first semester.

 Russian Studies website